Office of Military Affairs

 - Specify the force or operational requirements for individual military personnel, military formed units and unit equipment in new or revised concepts of operation and contingency plans.

 The Service comprises three geographically based teams.
 Its core functions are:

-- Providing the Military Adviser and, through the Under-Secretary-General for Peacekeeping Operations, senior leadership at UN Headquarters with military information and analysis related to current events;
+- Provide the Military Adviser and, through the Under-Secretary-General for Peacekeeping Operations, senior leadership at UN Headquarters with military information and analysis related to current events;

-- Coordinating visits by Member States, the military and police advisers, community and senior military staff from Headquarters to peacekeeping operations, briefing visiting military individuals, groups or delegations and coordinating the briefing and debriefing process for senior military officials in peacekeeping operations;
+- Coordinate visits by Member States, the military and police advisers community and senior military staff from Headquarters to peacekeeping operations, brief visiting military individuals, groups or delegations and coordinate the briefing and debriefing process for senior military officials in peacekeeping operations;

-- Coordinating responses by the Office of Military Affairs to disciplinary issues involving military personnel.
+- Coordinate responses by the Office of Military Affairs to disciplinary issues involving military personnel.

 The core function of the Assessment Team is to gather, analyse and assess information on:

 - The military situation in the areas of Department-led operations;